 Compared to the One UI 3.1, the new One UI 4.0 brings loads of new features, more customization options, new privacy features, nifty design changes, and many more things.
 In this article, we have covered everything you need to know about One UI 4.0.

 Samsung has made these changes to make the new interface smoother and faster.
 You can now apply the dark theme to the wallpapers to maintain consistency when the device is running on a dark theme.

 The widget section is now stacked vertically, inspired by the Android 12’s widget alignment.

-Also, you will get a new Add media to home page option to choose between adding a Google discover page or Samsung Free in the home screen settings.
+Also, you will get a new Add Media to the home page option to choose between adding a Google Discover page or Samsung Free in the home screen settings.

-Based on the Android 12 feature, Samsung has introduced color themes in UI 4.0 in which the OS extracts color patterns from th wallpaper itself.
+Based on the Android 12 feature, Samsung has introduced color themes in UI 4.0 in which the OS extracts color patterns from the wallpaper itself.

 However, it is still in the Beta stage and doesn’t act as effectively as you would see in Android 12.

 Color theme would be present in the Wallpaper section, which you would get by pressing long on the home screen.

 New Privacy Features